 Concerning C).
 After years of claiming his family’s Welshness, he was now able to assert with absolute conviction that he ‘is of Huguenot descent’…

 There may be an explanation for this.
-For a time, up to October 2010, he lived in a Welsh village with his (then) latest partner, one before long whom he callously abandoned.
+For a time, up to October 2010, he lived in the Welsh village, Penrhyndeudraeth, with his (then) latest partner; one whom before long he callously abandoned.
 His intention, he said, was to go to France to find somewhere for them both to live and then he would send for her to join him.
 But he reneged, explaining that he had met ‘the love of his life’ in Ariège and their relationship was over.
 Except that we know his primary aim was to avoid the CSA who had located him in that area of Wales.

 He has moved on many times in this way.
 He deceived our sister, Jac, when he was avoiding the CSA. ref.
 Jac believed what Jim Perrin told her parts 1 and 2, and doubtless he was similarly motivated when he left two other addresses with his current partner.
 We know that from neither of those addresses did he respond to the authorities when they contacted him.

 There were times when he did live in his bolt-hole in France with the new ‘love of his life’, travelling back and forth from Wales where he also lived with his current partner.
-For some time neither woman was aware of his close relationship with the other.
+For some time neither of these women was aware of his close relationship with the other.
+(We know that he has done this more than once; that is, having a relationship with two different women concurrently.)

 Two young women, after Jac died, lived with Jim Perrin — first one, then the other: both were persuaded to ‘invest’ and both, in turn, lost many tens of thousands of pounds, the price indeed of a property.
 Both had their hearts broken and suffered incalculable mental anguish.